 The random questions have changed in the way students help each other with formative assessments.
 When they all received the same question, they asked each other for the answers.
 Now, they ask for the methods for arriving at an answer.

 The cost and effort of deploying the digital platform paid off very quickly for the department.
 “We actually recouped the initial investment in the first year,” stated Dr. Haddley.
-Based on the number of assignments marked, and the time that staff and teaching assistants would have devoted to grading, he estimates the cost savings to be more than £50,000 a year.
+Based on the number of assignments marked and the time staff and teaching assistants would have devoted to grading, he estimates the cost savings to be more than £50,000 yearly.
 “And we’re investing that time back into the student experience in more valuable ways,” he stated.

 Word about Möbius has spread beyond the mathematical sciences department.
 A geography course began using the platform in the 2019-20 academic year to give students instant answer-specific feedback on multiple-choice assessments, using Möbius’ ‘How did I do?’ feature.